InflectionPointNFT/Avastars-Contracts/docs/project/ContractArchitecture.md

 * AvastarTeleporter
   - The main contract, maintains traits, mints Avastar Primes and Replicants, manages Prime replication flags and their handlers.
 The ERC-721 implementer.
 * AvastarMetadata
-  - The upgradable metadata contract, bidirectionally tied to the AvastarTeleporter contract, generates standard and extended token metadata.
+  - The upgradable metadata contract, discoverable via the AvastarTeleporter contract, generates standard and extended token metadata.
 * AvastarPrimeMinter
   - The Avastar Prime minting proxy contract, unidirectionally tied to the AvastarTeleporter contract, manages user and franchise balances, and purchases of Primes.
 * AvastarReplicantMinter (coming soon)